-Déjà Vu For Millennials Staring At The 2nd Recession Of Their Adult Lives
+Here We Go Again: Millennials Are Staring At Yet Another Recession

 But there are other factors that work against millennials: Many are contractors or "gig economy" workers, meaning less-steady work and often with fewer benefits.
 Many began their careers during the Great Recession, meaning they were in danger of those reduced wages that Gale talked about.

 Millennials also have lower homeownership rates than older generations did at their age, a 2018 study found.
-That can be a because of the lower wages that they start with, resulting in lower net worth in the future.
+That can be because of the lower wages that they start with, resulting in lower net worth in the future.

 Racial wealth disparities